Twalord/PykeBot/README.md

 ## Installation

+This version is designed to be hosted on https://www.heroku.com/.
+In order to do so you need accounts on heroku, github and discord.

+1. Fork this project to your github account.
+2. Go on your heroku account and create a new app.
+3. Select Deploy and connect your github account.
+4. Select the forked project with the no_selenium branch and deploy.
+5. Create a discord bot and add it to your server, also keep the token.
+    Instructions for this step can be found here: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token
+6. On heroku go to settings and reveal config vars.
+7. Add a new one with TOKEN as KEY and your discord bot token as VALUE.
+8. Select Resources, one process 'main' should be visible.
+9. Press on edit for it and switch it to on.
+10. Done, the bot should now appear as online and react to commands in its dedicated channel.

 The bot requires Python Version 3.7 or newer.
 The required libraries can be installed via pip.
 Simply run pip install -r requirements.txt in the project folder.